 - After the procedure, your pet will be recovered from anesthesia.
 We will make sure that he or she is warm, comfortable, and safe.

 - You can expect a call from us when your pet is awake and alert.
-Occasionally, we may recommend transferring your pet to an overnight care facility for observation.
+Occasionally, we may recommend transferring your pet to a separate overnight care facility for observation.

-- Finally, when you arrive to pick up your pet, you will pay any remaining balance on your account, and will then meet with the nurse to discuss home care and follow up appointments.
+- Finally, when you arrive to pick up your pet, you will settle your account, and will then meet with the nurse to discuss home care and follow up appointments.
 We will help you and your pet to the car if you need assistance.
 Especially when narcotics are used, your pet may act drowsy or clumsy when you get home, but should be like himself or herself the next morning.

 – Your pet’s safety and comfort during surgery are our primary concerns, and we strive to make each surgical procedure as stress-free and safe as possible.